Allison Fisher: Remember The Name

 Other sponsors were to follow: Allison was picked up by Kasson Tables, Championship cloth, and later as spokesperson for the American Poolplayers Association.
 But the rigors of serving too many masters, as well as tending to an ailing father, proved too much for Allison.
 She suffered through a single losing year in 2000, the same year she lost her father, the affable Peter Fisher, to cancer.
 Fellow U.K. snooker transplant Karen Corr swept the Classic Tour that year and some said that the reign of the Fisher Queen was over.
 They didn’t know Allison Fisher.

 Allison regrouped and rededicated herself to pool.
 In some ways it was cathartic, a distraction from the grief over losing her father, as well as a chance to honor his memory with her continued success.
 Soon she had regained her #1 ranking, as well as some control over her schedule.
-She bought a home in Charlotte, North Carolina, resumed her love for gardening in her off-pool hours, and eventually trimmed her business dealings down to her core sponsor relationship with Cuetec and further development of the Allison Fisher brand.
+She bought a home in Charlotte, North Carolina, resumed her love for gardening in her off-pool hours, and eventually trimmed her business dealings down to further development of the Allison Fisher brand.

-Allison’s schedule remains brisk, but it’s now an itinerary of her choosing.
-She performs in corporate exhibitions when not on tour here or abroad, and is quick to say, “Absolutely” to a variety of charitable causes, from helping raise money for victims of 9-11 and Hurricane Katrina, to participating regularly in charity pro-ams that benefit everything from cancer-awareness programs to children’s charities.
+Newly sponsored by the hugely popular American-made OB Cues, Allison’s schedule remains brisk, but it’s now an itinerary of her choosing.
+She performs in corporate exhibitions when not on tour here or abroad, and is quick to say, “Absolutely” to a variety of charitable causes, from helping raise money for victims of 9-11, Hurricane Katrina and the Billiard Education Foundation, to participating regularly in charity pro-ams that benefit everything from cancer-awareness programs to children’s charities.
 Her private and small group lesson clinics are highly sought-after, and her patience and infectious enthusiasm leave every student feeling like a champion.
 But don’t for a moment think she’s resting on those considerable laurels…

 Today, Allison Fisher continues to add pearls of victory to an ever more valuable string, leaving a legacy that is unlikely to ever be matched or exceeded in sports.
-An induction into the BCA Hall of Fame, placing her among the sport’s greatest men and women players in history, will take place this October (and has taken this long only because Allison had yet to reach the forty-year-old age requirement set by the Billiard Congress of America).
+In 2009 she was awarded the greatest honor that can be bestowed on a player, induction into the Greatest Player category of the Billiard Congress of America (BCA) Hall of Fame.
 Fact is, Allison Fisher has nothing left to prove.
 Not in snooker, not in pool, not to herself, not to her sponsors and certainly not to her millions of fans worldwide.
 And yet, she continues to win.

 That, fellow fans and all you lucky-to-have-seen-Allison-play spectators, is true passion, something we can all aspire to– on the pool table and off.
 For Allison plays to play, for the pure joy of the perfect collision between cue ball and object ball, the meeting of an object ball with its intended home deep in a soft leather pocket, and the precise arrival of the cue ball at its ultimate destination, ready for its next task from a gentle but demanding master.